 Scroll down for waiver link.
 Please be sure to read the waiver information here before completing a waiver.

-All online waivers must be completed and submitted by at least the first day of classes for each semester you are charged.
+All online waivers must be completed and submitted by at least the first day of classes for the spring 2015 semester.
 Exceptions are made on a case by case basis.
 However, in order to waive the charge, you must have comparable alternative coverage that begins at least by the first day of classes and that coverage must continue through at least the last day of classes for the academic year.
-If you have been charged for health insurance on your GCC bill, but you already have comparable coverage under your own or someone else’s plan (such as a parent), you can waive the GCC student insurance charge.
-As part of the online waiver process, you will be required to create an account and certify that you currently have comparable coverage by answering a series of questions that will determine if you are eligible to waive the insurance charge.
-If eligible to waive, you must then complete the waiver form.

 Comparable coverage defined

 Per MA state guidelines, to be comparable, the coverage provided must include reasonably comprehensive coverage of in-patient and out-patient hospital and physicians’ services, and be reasonably accessible to the student in the area where the student attends school.
 If you have a plan that requires you to use network doctors and services, and the network is not close to your school, then you are not covered.
 Emergency coverage is not enough to qualify.
 You must have coverage for non-emergency health care, lab tests, x-rays, and other services in the area where you attend school.